0xArch3r/goforce/README.md

 ## License and Acknowledgement

 This package is released under BSD license.
-Part of the code referenced the simple-salesforce (https://github.com/simpleorce/simpleforce) project.
+Part of the code referenced the simpleforce (https://github.com/simpleorce/simpleforce) project.

 Contributions are welcome, cheers :-)